These are some notes on credit derivatives from a mathematical point of view.

 An annuity is a schedule of future payments.
-Denote as the total payments up to time . may be modeled as either a deterministic function or a stochastic process.
+Denote as the total payments of an annuity up to and including time .

-Assuming zero risk, the (forward-looking) fair value of this annuity at time is defined as the following Riemann-Stieltjes integral:
+Assuming zero risk, the fair value of the remaining annuity at time is defined as the following Riemann-Stieltjes integral: